English law: Criminal law and civil law

 Criminal law is the law of crime and punishment whereby the Crown prosecutes the accused.
 Civil law is concerned with tort, contract, families, companies and so on.
 Civil law courts operate to provide a party who has an enforceable claim against another party with a remedy such as damages or a declaration.

 Common law and civil law

-In this context, civil law is the system of codified law that is prevalent in Europe.
+In this context, civil law is the system of codified law that is prevalent in the rest of Europe.
 Civil law is founded on the ideas of Roman law.

 By contrast, English law is the archetypal common law jurisdiction, built upon case law.

 Common law and equity

-In this context, common law means the judge-made law of the King's Bench; whereas equity is the judge-made law of the (now-defunct) Court of Chancery.
+In this context, "common law" means the judge-made law of the King's Bench; whereas equity is the judge-made law of the (now-defunct) Court of Chancery.
 Equity is concerned mainly with trusts and equitable remedies.
 Equity generally operates in accordance with the principles known as the "maxims of equity".

 The reforming Judicature Acts of the 1880s amalgamated the courts into one Supreme Court of Judicature which was directed to administer both law and equity.
-The neo-gothic Royal Courts of Justice in The Strand, London, were built shortly afterward to celebrate these reforms.
+The neo-Gothic Royal Courts of Justice in The Strand, London, were built shortly afterwards to celebrate these reforms.